udexon/PhosChat/README.md

 By "universal metaprogramming script", we mean that Phoscript can be implemented as a shell script within any host programming language, ranging from C++, JavaScript to Rust, providing a Forth like Reverse Polish Notation / stack machine interface to the host programming language, function libraries and frameworks.

+In PhosChat, we demonstrate that how Phoscript can be used to interface to JavaScript front end and PHP back end, all using one universal metaprogramming script.

+Although the term metaprogramming may sound abstract to many non-programmers or programmers alike, it is not difficult to pick up as we can all learn by examples.

+Further, metaprogramming is also akin to human natural language, where we use words (which incidentally is also the Forth terminology for "function names") to represent "collections" of items.
+As such, we believe that even non-programmers will be able to learn Phoscript easily, much like:
+- how the Logo programming language was invented almost at the same time (1967) as Forth (public release 1968) to teach non-programmers computer graphics (2D turtle drawing lines); or
+- how non-programmers can learn to use spreadsheet quickly, which makes us introduce the pun "as easy as (Lotus) 1-2-3", to remind younger readers of the legendary spreadsheet program; and
+- how a whole generation of engineers used HP (and other brands) Reverse Polish calculators for extremely complicated tasks before computers became a commodity.

 ## I: Decentralized User Authentication